HydroModPy/HydroModPy/docs/readthedocs/source/scientific/hydrology/index.rst

 - recharge-generation narratives,
 - PyHELP coupling notes,
 - runoff, evapotranspiration, and climatic forcing chains,
-- semantic distinctions between recharge, runoff, ETP, and boundary exchange,
+- semantic distinctions between recharge, runoff, ETP, and surface exchange,
-- stream, ocean, and drainage semantics at the groundwater interface,
 - unit-conversion and time-aggregation conventions.

+If you are looking for stream networks, seepage, drainage outflow, or simulation-derived active streams, use the sibling section :doc:`../streams_and_seepage/index`.

 .. toctree::
    :maxdepth: 2